Solution | Greentown has been criticized and changed: low equity sales and investment circle of friends- Viewpoint.com-breakinglatest.news-Breaking Latest News

 In terms of type distribution, the stock supply is 141.5 billion yuan, accounting for 57%, and the new supply is 106.1 billion yuan, accounting for 43%.

-According to the analysis of the management, without considering the new acquisition of land in 2023, it is conservatively estimated that according to the market situation in 2022 and the actual completion rate (60%-65%), Greentown China‘s existing stock supply is expected to achieve 1500-1600 billion in sales.
+According to the analysis of the management, without considering the new land acquisition in 2023, it is conservatively estimated that according to the market conditions in 2022 and the actual completion rate (60%-65%), Greentown China‘s existing stock supply is expected to achieve 1500-1600 billion in sales.

 “At present, there are many uncertainties in the land market.
 Even according to the value of new goods added last year and the conversion situation of the year, this year’s sales are guaranteed.”
 The management said.